Understanding Dissociative Disorders: What They Are, Why They Happen, and How to Get Help

 Q3.
 What are the common symptoms of dissociative disorders?

-A: Symptoms may include memory gaps, feeling detached from reality, identity confusion, and a sense of being outside one’s body.
+A: Common symptoms include memory gaps, feeling detached from reality, identity confusion, emotional numbness, and a sense of watching life from outside your body.